initkfs/Deltotum/Readme.md

-### The experimental repository.
-Please don't use it.
+### Experimental Repository

-Deltotum is an experimental 2D-engine with GUI toolkit written in D from scratch.
+Deltotum is a work-in-progress graphics engine and GUI toolkit written in D.

-The main goal is to get a comfortable, powerful and flexible graphics engine for personal projects, graphic experiments and tech blogging.

-As of now, the API is extremely unstable and contains a lot of draft code.
+[!CAUTION] Warning: The API is highly unstable and subject to breaking changes.
+This repository is not intended for production use.